UAV-Research-Centre-UGent/academic-kickstart/content/authors/rafal-muszynski/_index.md

 - PhD Students
 ---

-Laurens Diels received his master's degrees in Mathematics and Artificial Intelligence from KU Leuven in 2017 and 2020, respectively.
-He is currently working as a PhD researcher at the Image Processing and Interpretation research group (IPI) and UAV Research Center (URC) of Ghent University, with Hiep Luong and Wilfried Philips as promotors.
-His research focuses on the processing of hyperspectral point clouds captured from UAVs.
+Rafał Muszyński obtained his master's degree in Data Science from Warsaw University of Technology in 2020.
+Currently, he is working as a PhD student at the Image Processing and Interpretation group of Ghent University.
+His promotor is professor Hiep Luong.
+He is working on a project for the Barco company.
+His research focuses on image registration and change detection in dermatological applications.